sfs/kotlin-native/CODE_COVERAGE.md

 1. Coverage support is in it's very early days and is in active development.
 Known issues and restrictions are:
     * Coverage information may be inaccurate.
     * Line execution counts may be wrong.
-    * Only macOS executables are supported.
+    * Only macOS and iOS simulator binaries are supported.

 2. Most of described functionality will be incorporated into Gradle plugin.